o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/animating/tweener-system/tweener-lua-code.md

 title: Tweener Lua Script
 ---

 You must have a minimum set of code to play an animation in the Scripted Entity Tweener system.
-As described in [Tweener Sample Level](/docs/user-guide/user-interface/animating/tweener-sample/), you add this code to a Lua script.
-You can copy and paste the code into a text file, and then change the file name extension to `.lua`.
 You use this script as part of a **Lua script** component.
 For more information about Lua script components, see [Adding Lua Scripts to Component Entities](/docs/user-guide/editor/add-lua-script/).

 In the following example, the entity's opacity is linearly tweened to `0.5` over `5` seconds.